 Steve Lipin, a Best Buy spokesman who works for Brunswick Group, said the company had no comment.
 David Reno, a spokesman for Schulze, declined to comment by e-mail.

-Along with the law firms, Goldman Sachs Group Inc. (GS) is negotiating for Best Buy and Credit Suisse Group AG (CSGN) for Schulze, said one of the people.
+Along with the law firms, Goldman Sachs Group Inc. (GS:US) is negotiating for Best Buy and Credit Suisse Group AG (CSGN) for Schulze, said one of the people.
 Spokesmen for Goldman Sachs and Credit Suisse declined to comment.

 Schulze is likely willing to give in on the demand for an offer within 60 days, the person said.